About Us

 Head of STE’s Human-Elephant Co-Existence Program and Elephants and Bees Project Leader

 Dr Lucy King was brought up in Somalia, Lesotho and Kenya.
 She has been researching the use of honey bees as a natural deterrent for crop-raiding elephants since 2006 and has published her findings in numerous scientific journals.
 Her DPhil thesis, through Oxford University and in partnership with Save the Elephants and Disney’s Animal Kingdom, was awarded the UNEP/CMS Thesis Award 2011 from the United Nations Environment Program’s Convention on the Conservation of Migratory Species.
 She won The Future for Nature Award and The St Andrews Prize for the Environment in 2013.
 She is actively involved in the Kenyan Elephant Forum (KEF) and in 2013 she was invited to join IUCN’s African Elephant Specialist Group.
 Previously she completed an MSc in Biology, Integrative Bioscience, from Balliol College, Oxford (2006) and gained a First Class degree in Zoology from Bristol University (1999).
 Between 2000 and 2005, she led numerous conservation projects and adventurous expeditions to Africa and South America in her role as Operations Director for Quest Overseas.
-She now lives in Nairobi with her partner and is Head of the Human-Elephant Co-Existence Program for Save the Elephants.
+She is now Head of the Human-Elephant Co-Existence Program for Save the Elephants.
 Email: lucy@savetheelephants.org

 Dr Iain Douglas-Hamilton,